anasm87/visual_odometry/README.md

-# Visual odometry project (the purpose is for fun)
+# Visual odometry project (the purpose is a Code Sample )
 python implementation of visual odometry.
 Lukas kande tracker has been used with FAST features.
 The design allows to add smothly new features and descriptors.

 # Usage